 While none of these supplements specifically treats pulmonary hypertension, they may help heart health and function.

 Herbs are a way to strengthen and tone the body's systems.
 As with any therapy, you should work with your doctor to diagnose your problem before starting treatment.
-You may use herbs as dried extracts (such as capsules, powders, and teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
+You may use herbs as dried extracts (capsules, powders, and teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
 Unless otherwise indicated, make teas with 1 tsp. herb per cup of hot water.
 Steep covered 5 to 10 minutes for leaf or flowers, and 10 to 20 minutes for roots.
 Drink 2 to 4 cups per day.
 You may use tinctures alone or in combination as noted.

-Do not take these herbs without your doctor's supervision.
+DO NOT take these herbs without your doctor's supervision.
 Many interact with each other and with other prescription medications.
 And they can cause unwanted side effects.
 These herbs have not been studied specifically for pulmonary hypertension.

 Homeopathy may be helpful when used along with conventional medical treatment.Physical Medicine